ARMmbed/BLEIntros/Docs/Advanced/Debugging.md

 For more information about ``error()``, see the [handbook](http://developer.mbed.org/handbook/Debugging#runtime-errors).
 </span>

-##Debugging with the mbed Interface Chip
+##Debugging with the mbed interface chip

 Most mbed platforms come with an interface chip placed between the target microcontroller (in our case: the BLE microcontroller) and the development host (our computer).
 It is a USB bridge from the development host to the debugging capabilities available in ARM microcontrollers.
 This bridge functionality is encapsulated in a standard called [CMSIS-DAP](http://developer.mbed.org/handbook/CMSIS-DAP).
 Major toolchain vendors have started supporting this standard, so we expect it to grow in popularity and availability over time.